kazooor/Deft/README.md

 [![Maintenance](https://img.shields.io/badge/Maintained%3F-yes-green.svg)](https://GitHub.com/Naereen/StrapDown.js/graphs/commit-activity)

 # Kernel
 A kernel written with the intention to learn about OS developement.

+Feel free to make commits, though the commits should follow these guidlines:
+- Follow code formats.
+- Changes to existing code should have a good explanation to why it should be changed.

 ## Dependencies
 - i686-gcc8